-If you’ve been watching the 2024 WNBA Finals, you would not be able to tell that New York Liberty forward Leonie Fiebich is just a rookie.
+If you watched the 2024 WNBA Finals, you could not tell that New York Liberty forward Leonie Fiebich is just a rookie.

 Before entering the WNBA, the 24-year-old German had played on multiple professional international basketball teams.
 She became a two-time Spanish League MVP and an NBL1 national champion, winning the Grand Final MVP award.
 Along with being a champion overseas, she has silver and gold medals from competing on Germany’s national team back in 2016 and 2018.

-It’s evident that she isn’t a typical rookie, given how much experience she already has, and that’s why she’s been crucial for the Liberty, especially in the playoffs.
+It’s evident that she isn’t a typical rookie, given how much experience she already has, and that’s why she was crucial for the Liberty, especially in the playoffs.

-Fiebich has been starting for New York during their 2024 postseason run, but how did she get there?
+Fiebich had been starting for New York during their 2024 postseason run, but how did she get there?

 New York had dealt with a few absences in the regular season by their starters; Betnjijah-Laney missed some time earlier due to a knee injury, and guard Courtney Vandersloot was out a few weeks dealing with a personal matter.
 That’s when Liberty head coach Sandy Brondello had to experiment with her rotations.
 Fiebich went on to start 15 games in the regular season, where she averaged 8.4 points per game and had a plus/minus of +179 in total.